benmangnall01/Cancer-Cell-Response-Model-Cold-Drug-/README.md

-# Cancer cell response model and De Novo Drug Screening
+# Cancer Cell Response Model and De Novo Drug Screening

 This repository contains a machine learning model for predicting cancer cell-line response to small molecules.
 The model predicts natural-log IC50 (`ln_ic50`) from molecular representations of a drug and genomic features of a cell line.